gis-rpd/pipelines/README.md

 #### Can these pipelines be selected in / run from ELM?

-No. For now you will have to use the command-line.
+No. For now you will have to use the commandline.
 The Datahub team is working on a separate web-interface for running pipelines.

 ## Comments,